- You open a session and

 disconnect()

 Reactor base class implements this shared protocol.
 Sessions, auth, file uploads, tracks, and events work the same regardless of which model you’re driving.
+A session can also be shared by multiple clients; see Sessions.

 What does differ is the schema: which commands a model accepts, what their parameters mean, what events it emits, and any model-specific state rules.